abhyaasa/app/README.md

 ## License

-Code is under MIT Open Source license: see the `LICENSE` file.
+Code is under MIT Open Source license: see the `LICENSE` and `NOTICE` files.

-Question databases and other content in `datta-deepam` folders are copyright &copy; 2015+, SGS Datta Deepam Inc., all-rights-reserved.